Tomatoes

 Body

-Dehydrated tomatoes are packed with tomato flavor!
-Tomatoes that work well for drying generally have high solids content and less moisture.
+Dehydrated tomatoes are packed with flavor!
+Thick-walled paste-type tomatoes work well for drying.
 Good choices for drying are Roma or Italian-type plum tomatoes, other paste tomatoes, or grape and cherry tomatoes.

 Drying Methods

 In Illinois, electric dehydrators or an oven are the only two methods recommended for drying tomatoes.
 Outdoor home drying is not recommended for meats or vegetables, including tomatoes.
 After dehydrating, test for doneness.
 Dry tomatoes until they are slightly pliable.
 If they feel sticky to the touch, they need more time to dry.
-You may need to turn tomatoes and rotate racks.
+Make sure to turn tomatoes and rotate racks.

 Electric Dehydrator